 where $T{isjk}(Y_n)$ represents normalized test scores for student i in subject s in grade j and school k, at the end of n years of the experiment.
-Since test scores are highly correlated over time, it is standard to control for baseline test scores to increase the precision of estimates.
-Including stratum (often geographic) fixed effects ( $Z_i$ ) helps to absorb geographic variation and increase efficiency, and is needed to account for stratification of the randomization.
-The main evidence using historical data (albeit less well-identified variation) provided greater confidence in the policy value of launching mass deworming programs.
+Since test scores are highly correlated over

+30 It is worth noting that from a policy perspective, important complementary evidence to Miguel and Kremer (2004) was provided by Bleakley (2007) who presented historical evidence on the long-term positive impacts of a mass deworming program in the US.
+The combination of short-term experimental evidence and long-term evidence using historical data (albeit less well-identified variation) provided greater confidence in the policy value of launching mass deworming programs.